Poolitzer/poolitzer.github.io/_pages/methods.md

 ### edit_account_info

-With this attribute, you can edit your account informations.
+With this method, you can edit your account informations.
 We got your back, Legolas1337.
-Returns an [Account object](#account).
+Returns an [Account object](#account-1).
 It can have the following attributes:

 * short_name